Open double quoteOpen double quote

 Our student representative strives to create a sense of community while further connecting students with their program staff, planning parties, movie nights, and co-working sessions so students feel right at home in the Big Apple.

-Be a part of the larger SVA community as a student government leader with VASA, a member of one of our many campus clubs, a contributor to the Visual Opinion magazine, or a DJ for the WSVA radio station.
+Link with the larger SVA community as a student government leader with VASA, a member of one of our many campus clubs, a contributor to the Visual Opinion magazine, or a DJ for the WSVA radio station.

 Departmental Press Coverage